SmartAudioTools/serializejson/documentation/index.rst

         * Call `__init__()` with named arguments, without state restore.

-            naming argument allows you to keep the first arguments if they have default values and is robust if you change later the init arguments order, but you will have to install the python module `apply <https://pypi.org/project/apply>`_
+            naming argument allows you to skip the first arguments if they have default values and is robust if you change later the init arguments order, but you will have to install the python module `apply <https://pypi.org/project/apply>`_